An Illinois business license gives your Limited Liability Company (LLC) permission to operate in a certain location or within a specific industry.

 If you sell products to consumers in Illinois, you may need to collect sales tax and file a Sales and Use Tax Return.

-If your business activities are subject to sales and use tax, your LLC must register with the Department of Revenue.
+If your business activities are subject to sales and use tax, your LLC must register with the Department of Revenue for a sales tax license.
+(That’s in addition to the required Certificate of Registration and taxpayer ID.)

 Note: This requirement will apply whether you sell products online or in a physical location in Illinois.
 The sales tax laws apply to retailers in Illinois, out-of-state sellers with physical presence in Illinois, and remote retailers.